Plant products businesses are operations that prepare or store plants for food including:

 - processing (ie. cutting, trimming, slicing, peeling, pulling apart) fruit or vegetables to produce fresh cut, ready-to-eat (RTE) products

-- sprouting and processing seed spouts (except wheat grass and nad bean sprouts)
+- sprouting and processing seed sprouts, including bean sprouts (except wheat grass)

 - extraction or packaging of juice from fruit or vegetables where the juice is not subsequently pasteurised